-- i.
-The removal of two or fewer trees shall require two replacement 24" box trees per each tree removed, which must be planted on site. - ii.
-Mitigation of three or more trees shall be determined based on the valuation of the trees to be removed made in the required arborist report. - iii.
-If it is not possible to plant all the required mitigation trees on site as determined by the City Landscape Architect, an in-lieu fee can be assessed per item (7) of this section. - d.
+- c.
+For residential properties: Two or less trees removed shall require two replacement 24" box trees per each tree removed, which must be planted on site.
+Mitigation of three or more trees shall be determined based on the valuation of the trees to be removed made in the required arborist report.
+If it is not possible to plant all the required mitigation trees on site, an in-lieu fee can be assessed per item (i.) of this section. - d.
 For Heritage Trees: Heritage Tree mitigation is to be determined by the Director up to the full appraised value of the tree to be removed based on the valuation made in the required arborist report.
 If it is not possible to plant all the required mitigation trees on site, an in-lieu fee can be assessed per item (i.) of this section. - e.
-Replacement trees shall be suited to the available planting location, proximity to structures, overhead clearances, soil type, compatibility with surrounding canopy, and other relevant factors, and shall maximize canopy at maturity.
-Invasive species, as determined by the California Invasive Plant Council, are not permitted replacement trees.
-Refer to the approved Hayward tree species list in Appendix A Tree Preservation Ordinance Guidelines for appropriate replacement tree types.
-Replacement tree type to be approved by City Landscape Architect. - f.
-For Redevelopment Projects: Replacement trees for Protected Trees removed from a site shall not count toward any tree or other planting required pursuant to the Zoning Ordinance Chapter 10 Article 2, which include the following: - i.
-Street trees - ii.
-Trees planted as part of a previous development approval - iii.
-Parking lot trees - g.
-A tree canopy study plan may be required by the Director to demonstrate how replacement trees will replace the lost canopy. - h.
+Replacement trees shall be suited to the available planting location, proximity to structures, overhead clearances, soil type, compatibility with surrounding canopy, and other relevant factors.
+Invasive species, as determined by the California Invasive Plant Council, are not permitted replacement trees. - f.
+Replacement trees shall not be counted as part of the required trees to meet zoning standards for the original site. - g.
+A tree canopy study plan may be required by the Director to demonstrate how replacement trees will adequately replace the lost canopy and habitat. - h.
 If any replacement tree dies or is removed within three (3) years of permit issuance, it must be replaced.
-The maintenance period will be automatically extended for a period of three (3) additional years for any replacement trees that are replaced due to death or unauthorized removal.
+The maintenance period will be automatically extended for a period of three (3) additional years for any replacement trees that are replaced due to death or unauthorized removal. - i.
+For situations where there are no feasible replacement planting locations on site, the applicant may pay a fee of 125% the appraised value of the tree(s) to be removed inlieu of replanting on site.
+In-lieu fees will be paid into a City fund, which may only be used to add or replace mitigation trees on public or private property, plant or replace trees on City-owned property; or to support the management of the City's urban forest.
+The payment of the in-lieu fee is to be submitted to the City Landscape Architect prior to issuance of the grading permit for development projects or the closure of the tree removal permit for non-development projects.